houda-ohm/ej2-aspnetmvc-docs/src/charts/chart/internationalization.md

 Globalization is the process of designing and developing an component that works in different cultures/locales.
-Internationalization  library is used to globalize number, date, time values in Chart component using  `labelFormat` property in axis.
+Internationalization  library is used to globalize number, date, time values in Chart component using  `LabelFormat` property in axis.

 **Numeric Format**